AKSW/docs.ontowiki.net/guides/developer/index.md

     Time: 2 seconds, Memory: 16.25Mb
     OK (9 tests, 27 assertions)

-Driven eLDS developers write every time tests for their new fancy stuff so this output can be changed in the future!
+Driven OntoWiki developers write every time tests for their new fancy stuff so this output can be changed in the future!
 But there should be _no_ errors by PHPUnit.

 For an **easier way** to execute PHPUnit go back to OntoWiki root folder